Echotopia/EchoVerse/README.md

 Humanity should, as a meta-individual, consciously ask for AGI labs to be responsible of creating the tools for pot-capitalism governance.

 The Endgoal is for Altman, Demis Hassabis, (generally Anthropic, OpenAI and Deepmind) to be aware that alignment is about re-discussing the rules of reality.
-Make Ilya understand that Safe ASI" is not something that can exist as the same time as Capitalism
+Make Ilya understand that Safe ASI" is not something that can exist as the same time as Capitalism.

+So our endgoal is:

+# Humanity as a whole will achieve AGI.
+Humanity has a whole must decide what happens with it.
+AGI labs must be held responsible for either setting post-capitalism governance or validate capitalism by default